Fees & FAQs

 Payment is due at the time of service.
 Credit cards and debit cards are accepted.

-Late Appointment Cancellation Policy
+Late Cancellation and No-Show Policy

 I do not accept insurance payments.